Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Method

-The minimisation of uncertainty depends on our ability to detect clean-label and noisy-label samples.
-For clean samples, the label prior $p_i(\mathbf{y})$ should converge to a distribution focused on few candidate labels.
-For noisy samples, this label prior should be close to a uniform distribution to keep a large number of candidate labels and to reduce the confidence of supervision for slower fitting speed.
-To estimate the probability $w_i \in [0,1]$ that a label is noisy, we compute the cross-entropy loss between the variational posterior $q(\mathbf{y}|\mathbf{x})$ output $\bar{\mathbf{y}}_i$ and the noisy label $\tilde{\mathbf{y}}$ with:
+The minimization of uncertainty depends on our ability to detect clean-label and noisy-label samples.
+For clean samples, the label prior $p_{i}(\mathbf{y})$ should converge to a distribution focused on a few candidate labels.
+For noisy samples, this label prior should be close to uniform to retain a larger candidate set and reduce supervision confidence, resulting in slower fitting.
+To estimate the probability $w_{i}\in [0,1]$ that the training label is noisy, we compute the cross-entropy loss from the variational posterior $q(\mathbf{y}|\mathbf{x})$ output $\bar{\mathbf{y}}_{i}$ and the noisy-label $\tilde{\mathbf{y}}$ with:

+To obtain $w_i$, we model the distribution of sample-wise losses in Eq.~\eqref{eq:loss_gmm} using a two-component Gaussian Mixture Model (GMM)~\cite{bishop2006pattern}.
+The resulting $w_i$ corresponds to the posterior probability that the sample $\mathbf{x}_i$ originates from the noisy component, which is typically associated with higher losses.

-In contrast to the small-loss hypothesis explored in existing literature~\cite{li2020dividemix,han2018co}, which associates noisy-label samples with the cross-entropy loss between the label $\tilde{\mathbf{y}}$ and model output that tends to be similar to a one-hot distribution, our variational posterior model $q(\mathbf{y}|\mathbf{x})$ is trained to approximate the multiple PLS labels from $p(\mathbf{y})$.
-As a result, $q(\mathbf{y}|\mathbf{x})$ does not merely focus on minimising loss but seeks to capture the underlying label distribution and uncertainty.
-To compute the probability $w_i \in [0,1]$ that a sample contains noisy label, we use an unsupervised 2-class classification based on the loss function in Eq.~\eqref{eq:loss_gmm}.
+In contrast to the small-loss hypothesis explored in the existing literature~\cite{li2020dividemix,han2018co}, which associates noisy-label samples with the cross-entropy loss between the label $\tilde{\mathbf{y}}$ and the model output—often close to a one-hot distribution—our variational posterior model $q(\mathbf{y}|\mathbf{x})$ is trained to approximate the multiple PLS labels from $p(\mathbf{y})$.
+As a result, $q(\mathbf{y}|\mathbf{x})$ does not merely focus on minimizing loss; it seeks to capture the underlying label distribution and uncertainty.